Norwegian County Road 255

-County Road 255 (Fylkesvei 255) is a 108.4 km road in Oppland County, Norway.
-It runs from Vinstra in the municipality of Nord-Fron to Lillehammer.
+County Road 255 (Fylkesvei 255) is a 108.4 km road in Innlandet County, Norway.
+It runs from town of Vinstra in Nord-Fron Municipality to the junction with European route E6, just north of the town of Lillehammer in Lillehammer Municipality.

-The road is being improved (it is being widened and a pedestrian path and bicycle path are being added) between Hovemoen and Segalstad bru and a connection is being built from Hovemoen to Storhove.
+The road is being improved (it is being widened and a pedestrian path and bicycle path are being added) between Hovemoen (north of Lillehammer) and Segalstad bru and a connection is being built from Hovemoen to Storhove.

 Before January 1, 2010 the route was a national road.
 It was reclassified as a county road in line with a reform transferring such routes to the counties.